The premium domains:

 It is not the same to stand at a traffic light in a Porsche than in a Volkswagen… It is not the same to drive a Jaguar, than a Ford… In the same way owning a great domain that is an original .com, has its status.
 It is not the same to say “I own Greasys.com”, than it is to say “I own Greasys.xyz”.
 The difference is actually huge.

 We make assumptions of the quality expected from the services of a person by the level of professionalism by their point of contact.
 For instance, if Adam started a business and called it "Greasys", he would have a tough time getting people to buy from him if his point of contact was “Greasys247@gmail.com” because it is very unprofessional.
 It would be more professional to have the email "Adam@Greasys.xyz", but the most professional and likely to attract customers would be "Adam@Greasys.com”.
-Of course, there are many more points in the scale of professionalism in presentation.
-But all studies ever conducted prove the simple fact: professionalism sells.
+Marketing studies conclusively support a single fact: professionalism sells.
 And a clear, engaging, and memorable “.com” domain is the top end of the professionalism spectrum.

 In the business world, we place our contact information on business cards, advertisements, printed marketing, stationary, directories and many other places.
 When people glance at the information, they immediately recognize “.com” as the ending of a website or an email address.
 Often people have doubts as to whether “.co” is a typo, and can fail to recognize other extensions as a web address.
 The gold standard is “.com”.